dablenparty/Simple-Server-Wrapper/README.md

 ---

-## Notice for those building themselves

-Since I used this project as an introduction to GUI programming, I made the questionable decision to use IntelliJ's Swing Form Designer.
-As such, this project can only be built using [IntelliJ](https://www.jetbrains.com/idea/).
-At some point, I might migrate to JavaFX, but this is not guaranteed.

----

 ## Troubleshooting

 ### Settings file

-The settings file is stored at `<minecraft server folder>/ssw/wrapperSettings.json`.
+The settings file is stored at `<server folder>/ssw/wrapperSettings.json`.

 If you're using the GUI, just don't manually edit this file.
 Use the settings menu.

 Otherwise, use this guide:

-* `memory`: How much memory (in MB) to allocate to the server.
+* `memory`: How much memory (in GB) to allocate to the server.
 Google this if you don't know what to put here.
 * `extraArgs`: An array of extra arguments to pass to the server.
 Note that the memory args are automatically passed by the wrapper.
 I recommend using those referenced in [this reddit post](https://www.reddit.com/r/feedthebeast/comments/5jhuk9/modded_mc_and_memory_usage_a_history_with_a/)